masupert/BeyondTheTorchlight/07 - Combat.md

 Additional actions such as a Check/Save or a *Maneuver* may occur depending upon the circumstances or a request from the GM.

+All *Actions* must be declared before any *Attacks* are made.
+All *attacks* against an NPC should be rolled at the same time and cannot be changed after they have been declared.

 ===

 ## Action Lanes and Combat Stances
 During combat characters will position themselves in rows, representing the *Action Lane* and in a column representing the *Combat Stance* in the *Combat Grid* .

 ### Action Lanes
 A standard combat grid contains six rows or *Action Lanes*, which can accommodate a 20x20 to 60x60 unit room in most cases.
 The *Action Lanes* are not meant to represent the physical locations in a space, but instead are meant to focus on the action in a particular scene.
-Think of the fight sequence from in the throne room in the Mines of Moria from the Fellowship of the Ring.
 The combat in the scene focuses from various groups of characters and at times changes throughout the scene, but the actual location of where characters are is not the most important component of the combat.

 *Action Lanes* can be used to represent different locations if the combat scene requires it.
 If a fight occurs in a tavern with a second floor balcony that is open to the main room, one or more *Action Lanes* can be designated to represent the elevated area and can designate if attacks are either *Enhanced* or *Impaired* between lanes.

-/Images/Combat/Action Lanes.001.png
+Action Lanes.001.png

 ### Movement
 Characters can move to any *Combat Stance* or *Action Lane* that is on the same level as them.
-If an *Action Lane* is higher or lower in elevation, under dense cover or has any other feature that proves Enhanced or Impaired Attacks, then the character can only move into that Action Lane from an adjacent lane.
+If an *Action Lane* is higher or lower in elevation, under dense cover or has any other feature that provides *Enhanced* or *Impaired Attacks*, then the character can only move into that *Action Lane* from an adjacent lane.

 ===